odoo/owl/doc/reference/component.md

 ### `patched`

-This hook is called whenever a component did actually update its DOM (most likely via a change in its state/props or environment).
+This hook is called whenever a component did actually update its DOM (most likely via a change in its state or props).

 This method is not called on the initial render.
 It is useful to interact with the DOM (for example, through an external library) whenever the